atsurinange/s2001reporting5/README.md

 - create a non-main branch(e.g. dev branch)
 - apply a rule to main branch which prohibits to push to main directly

-2) Create a new R project(reporting activity) in mode of version control and using git
-- [Important!]
-Input URL as SSH

-3) Update "Global Options" to use GIT and create a SSH key for RStudio user(linux user)
+2) Update "Global Options" to use GIT and create a SSH key for RStudio user(linux user)
 - Create your SSH key
   #e.g.
   ssh-keygen -t ed25519 -C "atsushi.kitagawa@dxc.com" or RStudio GUI